qubic/qubic-cli/README.md

 		Offset number of scheduled tick that will perform a transaction (default: 20) -force
 		Do action although an error has been detected.
 Currently only implemented for proposals.
+	-enabletestcontracts
+		Enable test contract indices and names for commands using a contract index parameter.
+This flag has to be passed before the contract index/name.
+The node to connect to needs to have test contracts running.

 Command:
 [WALLET COMMANDS]
 	-showkeys